 After logging in to the instance, you can create keyspaces, databases, or tables.
 For details, see Buying and Connecting to a GeminiDB Cassandra Instance.

-3.3.5 Connecting to an Instance Using Java
+4.3.5 Connecting to a GeminiDB Cassandra Instance Using Java

 This section describes how to use the Java to connect to a GeminiDB Cassandra instance.